gatsbyjs/store.gatsbyjs.org/README.md

 ## Cheap Swag for All

 We sell our swag at pretty close to cost (we round for easy math) and we don’t charge shipping fees.
-Grab a t-shirt or socks and show everyone your favorite blazing fast framework!
+Grab a t-shirt or socks and show everyone your favorite blazing-fast framework!

 ## Frequently Asked Questions